github/opensource.guide/_articles/legal.md

 ## Does my project need an additional contributor agreement?

 Probably not.
 For the vast majority of open source projects, an open source license implicitly serves as both the inbound (from contributors) and outbound (to other contributors and users) license.
+If your project is on GitHub, the GitHub Terms of Service make "inbound=outbound" the [explicit default](https://help.github.com/articles/github-terms-of-service/#6-contributions-under-repository-license).

 An additional contributor agreement -- often called a Contributor License Agreement (CLA) -- can create administrative work for project maintainers.
 How much work an agreement adds depends on the project and implementation.
 A simple agreement might require that contributors confirm, with a click, that they have the rights necessary to contribute under the project open source license.
 A more complicated agreement might require legal review and sign-off from contributors' employers.